Tutorial

 display resetview

-Likewise, we can visualize the side-by-side representation:
+Similarly, we can visualize the side-by-side representation (open a new VMD session):

 display resetview